What is Pay Transparency?

 The trend of jurisdictions requiring public pay reporting is also driving more transparency.
 Currently, 28 countries require global pay reporting

-The biggest shift in transparency legislation has come with the EU Equal Pay and Transparency Directive (2023), which will bring pay scale disclosure to Europe in 2026 (or before) and which also sets a new standard for pay transparency.
+The biggest shift in transparency legislation has come with the EU Pay Transparency Directive (2023), which will bring pay scale disclosure to Europe in 2026 (or before) and which also sets a new standard for pay transparency.
 It calls for unprecedented openness in both pay and career progress and requires companies to examine and report on both pay equity (for groups of employees performing work of comparable value) and career progression, starting in 2027.

 Does this legislation have an impact?